 Such musings shouldn’t seem surprising, as America long teetered on the brink of authoritarianism.
 Woodrow Wilson’s administration, triggered by World War I, devolved from high-minded progressivism into mass arrests, persecution of dissidents and foreigners, while condoning segregation and racial violence.
 Warren Harding nominally rejected these impulses with his “return to normalcy,” but replaced them with a placid regime equal parts corrupt and incompetent.
 Economic prosperity under Harding and Calvin Coolidge masked a society rent with corruption, class and racial inequities and soaring crime rates triggered by Prohibition.

 Many viewed America, despite its outward health, as sickly and vulnerable, and prescribed drastic cures.
 Lothrop Stoddard and Madison Grant published multiple books urging, through immigration quotas and eugenics, the preservation of the white race against “the rising tide of color.”
+The Immigration Act of 1924 severely limited immigration from Italy, Eastern Europe and Asia, putting bigotry into practice.
 Henry Ford’s Dearborn Independent regularly printed screeds blaming Jews for the destruction of Western Civilization.
 Ford’s pseudo-intellectual toxin, compiled as The International Jew, spread far beyond America’s borders; as early as 1923, Adolf Hitler proclaimed that “we look to Heinrich Ford as the leader of the growing fascist movement in America” and made his works required reading for recruits to his Nazi Party.